 How does the donut hole work?

 You enter the donut hole when your total drug costs—including what you and your plan have paid for your drugs—reach a certain limit.
-For most plans in 2018, this amount is $3,750.
+For most plans in 2019, this amount is $3,820.
 You generally pay more for your drugs during the coverage gap.
 However, as a result of health reform, there are federally funded discounts that help you pay for your drugs during the donut hole.
-In 2018, there is a 65% discount for most brand-name drugs, paid for by the manufacturer and the federal government.
-This means you pay the remaining 35% of the cost for brand-name drugs.
-Similarly, the government provides a 56% discount for generic drugs.
-This means you pay the remaining 44% of the cost for generics.
-The coverage gap is slowly closing, and will close completely by 2019.* At that point, everyone will pay, on average, 25% of the cost of their drugs (after meeting the deductible).
+In 2019, there is a 75% discount for most brand-name drugs, paid for by the manufacturer and the federal government.
+This means you pay the remaining 25% of the cost for brand-name drugs.
+Similarly, the government provides a 63% discount for generic drugs.
+This means you pay the remaining 37% of the cost for generics.

 How do I get out of the donut hole?